A short journey through some Web Development Project methodologies

 What I find, it tends to become Deadline Driven Development.
 Someone has a requirement.
 But crucially they also have a target date for release of said requirement.
 And often it's not a realistic timeframe in which to deliver all the asks.
 And what happens is, we shoehorn as much as can be achieved in the timeframe given, but at a detriment to the deliverable.
 Usually, the Business Owner doesn't get what they want, but they get a part of what they asked, when they wanted it delivered.

 Newer companies tend to favour the latest trends, everything is about Agile these days, running a project in Sprints etc. But seldom are companies capable of releasing to production at the end of every sprint, as the work finished forms part of a larger project.
+However, contrary to that, there are exceptions.
+There are companies where Agile does work, and they steadfastly adopted the practice.
+They tend to be ones with a Start-Up mentality.
 When project milestones begin to be missed, and serious overruns ensue we tend to fall back to the tried and tested Waterfall/Iterfall method, in order to protect the delivery and prevent further scope creep.
 The latter which often tend to cause the project overrun and stagnation in achieving the delivery goals.

 You may disagree with any of the points I've made above, this isn't a complete look at all the nuances of development.
 And there's always room for disagreement, so no issue whatsoever if you as the reader have a differing opinion, as this is merely my experience looking from a single viewpoint of development, and there's a good chance you've worked in better companies and projects than I have.
 But at the end of the day, web development project delivery is difficult.
 People find what works for them.
 There is no one size fits all solution.
 Smarter people than I have had projects fail for hundreds, thousands, if not millions of different reasons.